HETI History

 The enthusiastic sporting spirit of even the most severely disabled was very impressive.
 It clearly awakened an increase in emotional participation and the wish for a continuous means of contact was expressed.
 Many delegates regretted to have to wait three years for the next congress.

-had under its focal theme the aim of gaining an overview of the international situation in Therapeutic Riding through four main themes:
+Under its focal theme the aim of gaining an overview of the international situation in Therapeutic Riding through four main themes:

 1) The horse in therapeutic riding (Hippotherapy)